spring/spring-website/wwwroot/phpbb/docs/events.md

 * Since: 3.1.0-RC5
 * Purpose: Add buttons after New Topic button on the top of the topic's list

-viewtopic_buttons_bottom_before
+viewforum_buttons_top_before
 ===
 * Locations:
-    + styles/prosilver/template/viewtopic_body.html
+    + styles/prosilver/template/viewforum_body.html
 * Since: 3.1.0-RC5
-* Purpose: Add buttons before Post Reply button on the bottom of the posts's list

-viewtopic_buttons_bottom_after
-===
-* Locations:
-    + styles/prosilver/template/viewtopic_body.html
-* Since: 3.1.0-RC5
-* Purpose: Add buttons after Post Reply button on the bottom of the posts's list

-viewtopic_buttons_top_before
-===
-* Locations:
-    + styles/prosilver/template/viewtopic_body.html
-* Since: 3.1.0-RC5
-* Purpose: Add buttons before Post Reply button on the top of the posts's list
+* Purpose: Add buttons before New Topic button on the top of the topic's list

-viewtopic_buttons_top_after
-===
-* Locations:
-    + styles/prosilver/template/viewtopic_body.html
-* Since: 3.1.0-RC5
-* Purpose: Add buttons after Post Reply button on the top of the posts's list

-viewtopic_dropdown_bottom_custom
-===
-* Locations:
-    + styles/prosilver/template/viewtopic_body.html
-* Since: 3.1.6-RC1
-* Purpose: Create a custom dropdown menu

-viewtopic_dropdown_top_custom
-===
-* Locations:
-    + styles/prosilver/template/viewtopic_body.html
-* Since: 3.1.6-RC1
-* Purpose: Create a custom dropdown menu

 viewforum_forum_name_append
 ===